HTTP-RPC/Kilo/README.md

 # Introduction
 HTTP-RPC is an open-source framework for simplifying development of REST-based applications.
-It allows developers to create and access HTTP-based web services using a convenient, RPC-like metaphor while preserving fundamental REST concepts such as statelessness and uniform resource access.
+It allows developers to create and access HTTP-based web services using a convenient, RPC-like metaphor while preserving fundamental REST principles such as statelessness and uniform resource access.

 The project currently includes support for implementing REST services in Java and consuming services in Java, Objective-C/Swift, or JavaScript.
 The server component provides a lightweight alternative to other, larger Java-based REST frameworks, and the consistent cross-platform client API makes it easy to interact with services regardless of target device or operating system.